stevebroll/prolong/README.md

 correlation structure of the omics variables.

-A preview of the shiny app that is being continuously updated is availableb at the following link: [Shiny App](https://stevebroll-cornell.shinyapps.io/TBcorr/)
+A preview of the shiny app that is being continuously updated is available at the following link: [Shiny App](https://stevebroll-cornell.shinyapps.io/TBcorr/)

 ## Installation